 Aberdeen is an ancient city that grew up around two great rivers, the Dee and the Don, which flow into the North Sea.
-Its hinterland stretches from the great wilderness of the Cairngorm Mountains to one of the world’s most impressive coastlines.
+Its hinterland stretches from one of the world’s most impressive coastlines to the great wilderness of the Cairngorm Mountains.

 The City Region is home to almost half-a-million people, 230,000 of whom live in Aberdeen.

 Aberdeen received Royal Burgh status from David I of Scotland (1124–53), opening the door to trade.
 Fishing, shipbuilding, paper-making, textiles, quarrying, oil and gas exploration and extraction, food science, tourism: for centuries the city has been an economic power-house.
 And remains so.

-The City Centre Masterplan complements a number of other ambitious projects in the region, including a new Aberdeen Exhibition and Conference Centre; the Aberdeen Western Peripheral Route; and the expansion of Aberdeen Harbour.
+The City Centre Masterplan complements a number of other ambitious projects in the region, including the new Aberdeen Exhibition and Conference Centre; the Aberdeen Western Peripheral Route; and the expansion of Aberdeen Harbour.
 Planned infrastructure projects total £8.9 billion in value, a mix of public and private investment, all due to be delivered before 2030.